start portlet menu bar

 Tips and resources to help make college more affordable

 Whether your child is already applying to colleges, or you are a few years away, it’s a good idea to start thinking about how to pay for it.
-Depending on where your child goes to school, college can cost from $10,000 up to $80,000 a year.
+Depending on where your child goes to school, college tuition, room and board, and other fees can cost from $10,000 to $80,000 a year.
 Here are some ways to make higher education more affordable.

-If you have a younger child, it’s a good idea to set up a 529 account.
-These accounts allow you to invest money tax-deferred with tax-free distributions when used for expenses such as tuition, fees, books, supplies, and some room and board.
+If you have a younger child, it may be a good idea to set up a 529 plan.
+These accounts offer tax-free investment growth and withdrawals when used for qualified educational expenses.
 This is an easy way to get started saving for college with minimal effort or maintenance since you can set up automatic deposits.
 Grandparents and other family members can also help set up 529 accounts.

 If college is just around the corner, here are additional suggestions to plan for this expense.